-If you'd like to make an appointment, have any inquiries or just want to say hi, you can always reach me at email@example.com or reach out on these places:
+You can always reach me at email@example.com or reach out on these places: